-The use of the composite materials to restore form and function of posterior teeth damaged by disease, age or trauma is gaining wide acceptance by the dental community.
+The use of the composite materials to restore shape and function of posterior teeth damaged by decay, age or trauma is gaining wide acceptance by the dental community.

-The dental practician and also the patient have the same desire regarding the posterior composite restorations, which is that those restorations has to last many years.
+The dental practitioner and also the patient have the same desire regarding posterior composite restorations, which is that those restorations has to last many years.

-While there are numerous recommendations regarding preparation design, restoration placement, and polymerisation technique, current research indicates that restoration longevity depends on several variables that may be difficult for the dentist to control.
+While there are numerous recommendations regarding preparation design, restoration placement, and curing technique, current research indicates that restoration longevity depends on several variables that may be difficult for the dentist to control.

 These variables include the patient’s caries risk, tooth position, patient habits, number of restored surfaces, the quality adhesion and the ability of the material to produce a sealed tooth- restoration interface.

-So, the success of posterior restorations depends a lot on the dentist’s procedure and his clinical experience.
+So, success of posterior direct restorations strongly relies on the dentist’s procedure and his clinical experience.
 In this article is described a clinical step by step procedure in order to create and develop a protocol for daily practice.
 Working with an understandable and clear protocol, the dental clinician can pay attention on many details during composite reconstruction, can prevent the technical errors, can hold the “flow” estate, leading to a better result with every restoration.

 The protocol proposed for posterior reconstruction is described in 6 STEPS